-Note that if an exception occurs as the result of the initial DDL/DML statements execution, Viinex 3.3 treats this condition as a fatal error and refuses to start.
-For this reason, if the load or inline parameters are given, or if the events section is given (which results in an execution of additional DDL for creating the relations for logging events), - in either of these cases the instance of database engine needs to be available at the moment of Viinex 3.3 startup.
-It's also worth noting that the DDL/DML statements are only executed once, upon Viinex 3.3 startup.
-This means that database relations are not be healed or re-created while Viinex 3.3 is running, - this would require the restart of the whole Viinex 3.3 instance or of a configuration cluster where the postgres object is configured.
+Note that if an exception occurs as the result of the initial DDL/DML statements execution, Viinex 3.0 treats this condition as a fatal error and refuses to start.
+For this reason, if the load or inline parameters are given, or if the events section is given (which results in an execution of additional DDL for creating the relations for logging events), - in either of these cases the instance of PostgreSQL needs to be available at the moment of Viinex 3.0 startup.
+It's also worth noting that the DDL/DML statements are only executed once, upon Viinex 3.0 startup.
+This means that database relations are not be healed or re-created while Viinex 3.0 is running, - this would require the restart of the whole Viinex 3.0 instance or of a configuration cluster where the postgres object is configured.

-The events section specifies the behavior of the postgres object for logging of Viinex 3.3 events into the database.
-In order for the events received by the database integration object (as the event sink) to be logged into the database, the events.store needs to be set to true.
+The events section specifies the behavior of the postgres object for logging of Viinex 3.0 events into the database.
+In order for the events received by the postgres object (as the event sink) to be logged into the database, the events.store needs to be set to true.
 The default value for this property is false.

 The optional events.writers property specifies the number of concurrent threads which perform the write operators to store the received events to the database.
-The default and recommended value for this property is 2 (except for SQLite).
+The default and recommended value for this property is 2.